keithalewis/winsock/README.md

 # winsock

-A header only affordances for Windows sockets.
+Header only affordances for Windows sockets.

 File descriptors are used for reading and writing files on a disk.
 A `pipe` is a file descriptor for reading and writing between two executables running on the same machine.